SlugBot/web/setup_guide.md

 ### ${VALUE}
 Any appearance of this flag in the string, when used for command responses, will be replaced with a stored value that can be set, incremented, and decremented by supplying a number argument, ++, or -- respectively when the command was used.
 ### ${RESTRICT: #\<channel id>} ${RESTRICT: @\<member id>}
 This flag restricts the use of the function to either within specified channels, or by specified members.
-The flag is removed from the response.
+Multiple channel and member restrictions can be listed. **The member must satisfy at least one of each restriction type listed.** The flag is removed from the response.
 ### ${REACT: \<emoji>}
 This flag will add the specified emoji as a reaction to the message that triggered the function.
 The flag is removed from the response.
 ### ${RAND: \<option 1> | \<option 2> | \<option 3>}